gregsaun/prusa_i3_bear_upgrade/README.md

   * Roy Henriksson for the inspiration of his Y axis tensioner : [thingiverse.com/thing:3502543](https://www.thingiverse.com/thing:3502543).
   * Vecko Kojchevski for his Z axis parts and feedback : [thingiverse.com/vekoj/designs](https://www.thingiverse.com/vekoj/designs).

-Massive thanks to these projects, without them this project can not exist!
+Massive thanks to these projects, without them the Bear can not exist!